-Anyone who’s ever baked knows that creating the perfect cake requires a delicate balance of ingredients.
-Too much sugar makes your cake overly sweet and hard to digest.
-Or too much flour makes it dry, and then suddenly you're dessert is the one getting ignored at the dinner party.
-But, if you manage to add just the right amount of eggs, butter, sugar, and flour, then you’ll have a perfectly delicious and irresistible cake.
+Anyone who’s ever baked knows that creating the perfect cake requires a precise combination of ingredients.
+Too much sugar makes your cake overly sweet.
+Too much flour makes it dry, and then suddenly your dessert is the one getting ignored at the dinner party.
+But, if you manage to add just the right amount of each ingredient, then you’ll have a perfectly delicious and irresistible cake.

-The same can be applied to your SEO copywriting.
-While its crucial to include your keywords into your SEO content, if you overstuff them or use them unnaturally then it won’t position well and no one will enjoy reading it.
+The same can be applied to SEO copywriting.
+While it's crucial to include keywords in your SEO content, if you overstuff them or use them unnaturally then your content won’t position well and no one will enjoy reading it.

-In this blog post, I’m going to share my best tips on how to use keywords for SEO content naturally and SEO content writing tips.
+To help you with all this, we're sharing tips on how to use keywords for SEO content and SEO writing tips.

-In order to rank on Google, Google wants to ensure that the pages that position contain high-quality content and thoroughly answer their users’ searches.
+Google wants to ensure that the pages that position well contain high-quality content and thoroughly answer their users’ searches.

-This means that ranking isn't based on the number of times you a mention a certain keyword or search query into your blog post.
-In fact, when you just try to fit keywords into any possible spot, it shows.
-And Google notices it too.
+This means that ranking isn't based on the number of times you a mention a certain keyword or search query in your content.
+In fact, when you just try to fit keywords into any possible spot, it shows and Google will penalize you for this.

-Instead, good SEO content writing techniques include optimizing for your keywords, while ensuring the article or blog post fully answers the searcher’s query.
+Instead, good SEO content writing techniques include optimizing for your keywords, while ensuring that your article or blog post fully answers the searcher’s query.

-Both your page’s ranking and your content will suffer if you do not use SEO keywords in a natural way.
-However, when you use your keywords in a way that helps to fully answer the reader’s question, while also making it easy to find your content, then you’ll be in Google's good graces and well on your way to the coveted first page.
+Both your page ranking and your content will suffer if you do not use SEO keywords in a natural way.
+However, when you use your keywords in a way that fully answers a reader’s question while also making it easy to find your content, then you’ll be in Google's good graces and well on your way to the coveted first page of search results.

 How To Write Good SEO Content Naturally: 5 Tips